 The easiest way to get to Sapa, if you don’t have a car, is to take a sleeper bus or the train.
 Located 320 km from Hanoi, there are plenty of service providers that can help you get to and from the city.

-Instead of returning to Hanoi after trekking in Sapa, you can also arrange a one-way trip to Ha Long Bay, Cat Ba Island or Da Nang.
+After trekking in Sapa, you can also arrange a one-way trip to Ha Long Bay, Cat Ba Island or Da Nang or you can head back to Hanoi and take the train to Ninh Binh.

 Overnight Sleeper Train from Hanoi to Sapa